cowboybebophan/SneakerShop/README.md

 >Switch to the project folder, then use `Flyway` to migrate data.
 >
+    mvn clean compile flyway:migrate -Ddatabase.url=jdbc:postgresql://${database_host}:5432/${database_name}
+    -Ddatabase.user=${user_name} -Ddatabase.password=${password}

 Notice: we are working in a maven container so the database connection is no longer through localhost:5432.
 The database_host should be the internal IP address for the `postgreSQL` server container.

-    mvn clean compile flyway:migrate -Ddatabase.url=jdbc:postgresql://${database_host}:5432/${database_name}
-    -Ddatabase.user=${user_name} -Ddatabase.password=${password}
+Find the internal IP address of the container by using:

+    docker inspect ${container_id} | grep "IPAddress"

 >Run unit tests in the container.
 >